 Changes to the QOF business rules and indicators for 2014/15 are available for download from NHS Employers:

 Download: Summary of changes to QOF indicators 2014-15 1.6Mb pdf.

 The sample of the output chart above shows the results for some of the clinical indicator groups for an individual GP practice.

-Similar charts are available for the total achievement results, the five individual domain results and the underlying achievement details for the individual indicators within each indicator group.
+Similar charts are available for the total achievement results, the three individual domain results and the underlying achievement details for the individual indicators within each indicator group.

 You can use this specially designed website to make specific searches on achievement in the following ways:

 - search for any GP practice in England